 You may choose between four different time and material contract types, such as prepaid hours and on account invoicing, and between four different fixed price contracts.
 You also have the opportunity to separate the project plan and the project economy, to allow project managers to overview the budgets internally in the organisation without affecting the agreed contract.
 When the project manager believes the work can be invoiced, (s)he can mark a payment in the payment plan ready for invoicing, which is then apparent for the financial controller in the invoice module.

 Payment plans and fixed-price projects

 Payment plans are the link between scheduling and invoicing.
 They allow you to schedule how much, when and how the customer is invoiced.
 Payment plans are either linked to a project on a fixed-price basis, for a fixed-price task, or for time and material work.
 The project manager can mark a payment in the payment plan for invoicing, which is then apparent in the invoice module.

 Invoicing in TimeLog grants you a clear and consolidated view of your project finances.
 Sometimes, modifications on the final invoice are needed to match the original estimate.
 TimeLog gives you a clear view of the scope of your appreciations and depreciations, and in turn which projects, customers and employees are most cost-effective.

 Automated project invoicing – with deviations

-With TimeLog Project, a large part of invoicing can be automated by means of a number of settings and rules: add predefined payment conditions, invoice templates, fixed rebates, internal references and VAT calculations to customers or projects.
+With TimeLog, a large part of invoicing can be automated by means of a number of settings and rules: add predefined payment conditions, invoice templates, fixed rebates, internal references and VAT calculations to customers or projects.

 These predefined settings are not fixed and may be adjusted at invoice level.
 However, partial automation of project invoicing eliminates a range of mistakes and facilitates the process, thus allowing the accounting department to focus on quality assurance and reconciliation instead of paperwork.